Eight years ago, when I first got the bright idea to submit a story for publishing, I was extremely lucky.

 In the beginning, my only job was to write stories as fast as possible.
-Everything else, from cover art, to editing, to marketing was handled by the publisher.
+Everything else, including cover art, editing, and marketing was handled by the publisher.
 I was so thrilled to be published, I didn’t question anything either–not when the cover didn’t meet my expectations, or when the editing didn’t seem as rigorous as it should.

 As time passed, I became more savvy about these aspects of publishing–and the audience demanded more as well.
-The successful publishers were the ones who developed house guidelines and standards, but as self-publishing became easier, more and more small presses caved under the inability to compete with Amazon, it’s no wonder more and more authors chose indie publishing.
+The successful publishers were the ones who developed house guidelines and standards, but as self-publishing became easier, more and more small presses caved under the inability to compete with Amazon.
+It’s no wonder many authors chose indie publishing.
 Some writers prefer the greater creative control over their work.
 For me, it’s a matter of scheduling: as a self-publisher, I’m my biggest client–and I can alter deadlines based on my work demands.
 For others, there wasn’t a choice in the matter.
 It was self-publish or stop writing.

 Because it felt like someone had run my story through an editing program without even reading it.